souhype/flappy-bird/README.md

 # Flappy Bird Clone

 This is a simple clone of the popular Flappy Bird game, made with HTML5 canvas and vanilla JavaScript.
 The goal of the game is to control a bird and avoid hitting the pipes that appear on the screen.
 The game is over when the bird hits a pipe or the ground.
 The score is increased by one every time the bird passes a pair of pipes.
+The game is responsive and supports both keyboard and touch input.

 ## How to play